relayfy/angular-builders/README.md

 }
 ```

 **Options**
 | Option  | Default | Description |
 | ------------- | ------------- | ------------- |
 | preventExtractI18n  | false  | By default, extract-i18n is executed before merge-i18n.
 You can prevent this with preventExtractI18n = true.  |

 **Limits**

-Currently only the `xlf` format is supported.
+Currently only the `xlf` and `xlf2` format is supported.
 Others will follow.